AresMUSH/aresmush.com/tutorials/config/sites.md

 {% include toc.html %}

-## Banned and Suspect Sites
+## Banned Sites

 To configure banned and suspect sites:

-1. Select Admin -> Setup
+1. Select Admin -> Manage.
-2. Edit `sites.yml`.

-Add IP addresses or host names to the banned or suspects list, one per line with dashes.
-For example:

-    - 123.45.678
-    - verizon.com

-To make the list empty, enter empty brackets, like so:  `[]`
+2. Select "Manage Bans".

+You can either ban a specific player (and all their alts), or a site hostname or IP.

 ### Findsite